blockfrost/blockfrost-rust/README.md

 ## Getting started

-To use this SDK, you first need login into to [blockfrost.io](https://blockfrost.io) create your project to retrieve your API key.
+To use this SDK you need to login at [blockfrost.io](https://blockfrost.io) and create a new project to receive an API key.

 <img src="https://i.imgur.com/smY12ro.png">